UnityContrib/framework/Code/Documentation/UnityContrib.UnityEngine.md

 The maximum number of seconds for the placement process to take.
 The process is aborted if it takes any longer.

+#### Count

+Gets or sets the number of trees to place.

+#### MinWorldY

+Gets or sets the lowest point to position a tree.

+#### MaxWorldY

+Gets or sets the highest point to position a tree.

+#### MinSlope

+Gets or sets the minimum allowed slope of the ground to position a tree.

+#### MaxSlope

+Gets or sets the maximum allowed slope of the ground to position a tree.

+#### MinWidthScale

+Gets or sets the minimum value to scale the width of a tree.

+#### MaxWidthScale

+Gets or sets the maximum value to scale the width of a tree.

+#### MinHeightScale

+Gets or sets the minimum value to scale the height of a tree.

+#### MaxHeightScale

+Gets or sets the maximum value to scale the height of a tree.

+#### MaxTime

+Gets or sets the maximum number of seconds for the placement process to take.
+The process is aborted if it takes any longer.

 ## UnityContrib.UnityEngine.Measure

 Provides methods for doing measurements of code execution.